MY LEATHERLAND ANCESTRY

 Grand Union Canal in Watford, Northants

-Samuel Leatherland of Pailton (1791 - 1880)
+Samuel Leatherland of Pailton (1791 - 1880) : Ag Lab

 In 1866 he married Susanna Foster, a 15 year old servant in Churchover.
 They lived there for the rest of their lives and had thirteen children.

 Samuel and Susanna in the 1900s

 Samuel worked as a farm labourer until the 1900s when he became a county council road maintenance worker.
 He probably gave his name to a building called 'Leatherland's Barn' in the fields behind Churchover.

-He had various jobs after the army : bandmaster at an Industrial School for young offenders, gardener at a truant school, valet and domestic servant, and finally worked for Cadburys as a joiner and packing case maker.
+He had various jobs after the army : bandmaster at an Industrial School for young offenders, gardener at a truant school, valet and domestic servant, and finally working for Cadburys as a joiner and packing case maker.

-Jack Leatherland died in Essex in 1945 at the age of 74.
+John Leatherland died in Essex in 1945 at the age of 74.
 Rosina died 5 years later.

-Charles Leatherland - Journalist and Politician
+Charles Leatherland : Journalist and Politician (1898 - 1992)

 He was active in local politics and in public life becoming a district and county councillor, a magistrate, and a writer on local government affairs in the national press.
 Following his retirement from the Daily Herald, he became a Labour peer in the House of Lords.
 He died at the age of 94.